 - A 5% penalty is applied to the current year's unpaid taxes after the first working day in July

-- An additional 5% penalty is applied to the current year's unpaid taxes after the first working day in August
+- An additional 5% penalty is applied to the current year's unpaid taxes after 30 days (August 4, 2020)

 Current year property taxes that remain unpaid at December 31 become arrears on January 1, and will be charged daily interest until paid.